Dreaming of Italy? Enjoy the flavor of your favorite destination right in your own home kitchen with this stuffed eggplant recipe.

 When the pasta is cooked very al dente, combine it with the tomato sauce and all but 2-3 tablespoons of the cheese.

 Fill the eggplant shells with the pasta, sprinkle with remaining cheese, and bake for 15-20 minutes.
 Then (here’s a surprise!) leave the stuffed eggplant in the oven for up to 2-1/2 hours before eating.
 Carmelita says this is how it’s done in Southern Italy, and that doing so allows the flavors to blend.
+The dish might be closer to room temperature than hot when it’s served!

 - 4 small or 2 regular eggplants